Alex8612/React-Restaurant/README.md

 # Confusion Restaurant
 This website displays a menu for customers, they can see the detail of each dish and comment on it.
-It created by React JS Reactstrap and Redux.
+It was created by React JS Reactstrap and Redux.
 ## Getting Started
 Run ```yarn install```, and start the app :
 ```yarn start```